pgagarinov/awesome-proxmox/postfix/README.md

   cp $HOME/awesome-proxmox/postfix/inventory $HOME/awesome-proxmox/postfix/my-inventory
   ```

   - In `$HOME/awesome-proxmox/postfix/my-inventory/hosts.yml` file replace hosts IP addresses to your hosts IP addresses and edit the path to private key to match it on your machine.
-Our hosts are in fact include our Proxmox nodes as well as (possibly) Proxmox Backup Server
+Our hosts in fact assume to include our Proxmox nodes as well as (possibly) Proxmox Backup Server.

   **Run ansible playbook**